-If extended access lists are used on an MCI, SCI or cBus interface, the IP route cache is enabled, and also the 'established' keyword is used, it can be improperly evaluated.
-This can permit packets which should be filtered and exclude packets which should be permitted.
+- In very rare circumstances, EGP can cause a router to reload if another process attempts to clear the IP routing table while an EGP update is being processed.
+[CSCdi07587] - If extended access lists are used on an MCI, SCI, or ciscoBus interface, the IP route cache is enabled, and the established keyword is used, the access list can be improperly evaluated.
+This can permit packets that should be filtered and exclude packets that should be permitted.
 This behavior was first introduced in 8.2.
 [CSCdi07901]

-A bridge configured with no bridge acquire will continue to flood and forward packets for other than statically configured MAC addresses.
-In some cases, bridge filters may be used instead to achieve the desired pattern of traffic containment.
-[CSCdi07934]

-Regarding multibus timeouts and RESETFAIL errors:

-Please note the linkage between the following system versions and the sbemon & strmon token ring firmware versions:

-It is the firmware that is linked to the system versions and will cause a crash if earlier systems are used.

-CUSTOMER ENGINEERING:

-The older versions of the firmware will work as before with all systems.
-This means that if a customer has token rings with older firmware that are working fine then there is no need to upgrade them.

-On the otherhand, if the system is crashing with a multi-bus timeout (the stack trace should indicate the crash happened in madge\input), or the token ring adapter board dies with a RESETFAIL error from the system, then a firmware upgrade with the proper system software will solve the problem.
-This is a valid solution as of November, 1992, prior to the above system and firmware releases.
-MANUFACTURING:

-As I understand it, manufacturing does not have a process for issuing different versions of firmware and they prefer to use the latest firmware as their "default" image, but this would cause the older systems to crash.

-A partial solution is to release the new firmware along with, or after, the above system versions.
-The problem, then, is if a customer buys a new token ring adapter (or upgrades an existing one): they \must\ also have the right system.
-Currently, the way we deal with this problem of incompatable hardware is to wait untill the bug generates a call from the field and then we check the version numbers, recommending the proper software upgrade.
-This is how we do it with the cbus microcode.
-With this in mind, strmon 1.2 and sbemon 3.2 probably won't be released until January, 1993.
-[CSCdi08087]

-When the system is bridging IP, ARPs originated by the system cause an error message to be generated.
-This behavior is seen only with packets originated by the system and impacts the use of IP for management of a bridge with a frame relay interface.
-[CSCdi08293]

-Under certain circumstances a pure IP bridge (no ip routing) wouldn't be able to communicate with other IP hosts in the presence of topology changes.
-[CSCdi08349]

-If RIP is run across an unnumbered link, and the associated numbered interface has a non-default broadcast address, then the RIP updates on the unnumbered links will have an incorrect checksum generated.
-The workaround is to use the default broadcast address on the associated numbered interface.
-[CSCdi04838]

-ISO CLNS

-Issuing the command clear clns route may cause a system reload to occur.
-[CSCdi05343]

-CLNS does not support both static and dynamic routing simultaneously within a router.
-[CSCdi05893]

-Forwarding a converted DECnet Phase IV packet causes a DECnet Phase V redirect.
-For example, a CLNS packet is received on an interface, it is converted to a DECnet Phase IV packet which is then sent back out the interface, and an ES-IS redirect PDU is erroneously sent.
-[CSCdi06121]

-In some CLNS displays, when an X.121 address is displayed, an 8 digit is printed as 0 and a 9 digit is printed as 1.
-[CSCdi06308]

-When an NSAP address with length of 0 is present in a CLNS packet, the fast switching routines corrupt memory and causes the system to reload.
-[CSCdi06370]

-When a CLNS area is deleted, the process associated with the area's domain is deleted, even if other areas exist in the domain.
+- Issuing the command clear clns route may cause a system reload to occur.
+[CSCdi05343] - CLNS does not support both static and dynamic routing simultaneously within a router.
+[CSCdi05893] - Forwarding a converted DECnet Phase IV packet causes a DECnet Phase V redirect.
+For example, a CLNS packet is received on an interface.
+It is converted into a DECnet Phase IV packet, which is then sent back out the interface, and an ES-IS redirect PDU is erroneously sent.
+[CSCdi06121] - In some CLNS displays, when an X.121 address is displayed, an 8 digit is printed as 0 and a 9 digit is printed as 1.
+[CSCdi06308] - When an NSAP address with length of 0 is present in a CLNS packet, the fast switching routines corrupt memory and cause the system to reload.
+[CSCdi06370] - When a CLNS area is deleted, the process associated with the area's domain is deleted, even if other areas exist in the domain.
 In effect, this will leave orphan areas.
-[CSCdi06666]

-This fix is an addition to bug 6666, and is specific to 8.3 only.
-[CSCdi07104]

-The system does not properly fragment CLNP packets in some cases.
+[CSCdi06666] - The system does not properly fragment CLNP packets in some cases.
 If the packet length is slightly larger than the MTU of the outgoing subnetwork, the packet may either be sent as-is (oversized), or it may have a short final fragment (the ISO 8473 standard requires all fragments to carry at least eight octets of data).

-This may cause packets to be undeliverable if the receiving End System enforces the final fragment size requirement, or if the packet is sent with a size greater than the subnetwork MTU.
+This may cause packets to be undeliverable if the receiving End System enforces the final fragment size requirement or if the packet is sent with a size greater than the subnetwork MTU.
 [CSCdi07646]

-LAT

-LAT status returns "already queued" on first queue attempt There is no further information available concerning this problem.
-[CSCdi07893]

-sysLocation is read-only.
+■ The sysLocation is read-only.
 As a workaround, the location can be set with the snmp-server location configuration command.
 [CSCdi07909]

-SNMP GetNext will return incorrect responses for certain queries.
-[CSCdi08044]

-If an interface is shut down and assigned an IP address, then the router should ignore that interface when trying to determine if it is on the same subnet as various other IP addresses.
-This affects various calculations, notably BGP NEXT\HOP calculations.
-[CSCdi05356]

-UDP echo requests are only responded to correctly for the first request received.
-Subsequent responses will be sent to the initial requesting address regardless of who issues the request.
+- If an interface is shut down and assigned an IP address, then the router should ignore that interface when trying to determine if it is on the same subnet as various other IP addresses.
+This affects various calculations, notably BGP NEXT_HOP calculations.
+[CSCdi05356] - UDP echo requests are only responded to correctly for the first request received.
+Subsequent responses will be sent to the initial requesting address, regardless of who issues the request.
 The correct behavior is for the response to be sent to the address making the request.
-[CSCdi05721]

-service tcp-keepalive only applies to terminal ports and VTYs.
-[CSCdi05905]

-UDP port filtering is only done on packets arriving with a media broadcast indication.
-Consequently, the udp port filtering mechanism ip forward protocol udp is ignored when receiving packets from non broadcast media such as X.25 and some frame relay networks.
-[CSCdi06001]

-In some cases we are sending tftp ACK responses after an out of order packet has been recieved by a client while netbooting.
-If the server is busy, this is quite a possible event.
-Sending a second ACK response causes the client and server to get into an arguement over what packet to send, and in many topologys it will fail.
-Common cases look like:
+[CSCdi05721] - The service tcp-keepalive command only applies to terminal ports and VTYs.
+[CSCdi05905] - UDP port filtering is only done on packets arriving with a media broadcast indication.
+Consequently, the UDP port filtering mechanism ip forward protocol udp is ignored when receiving packets from nonbroadcast media such as X.25 and some frame relay networks.
+[CSCdi06001] - In some cases the router sends TFTP ACK responses after an out-of-order packet has been received by a client while netbooting.
+If the server is busy, this event is quite possible.
+Sending a second ACK response causes the client and server to get into an argument over what packet to send, and in many topologies it will fail.
+Common cases look like the following example: [CSCdi06319]

-!!!!!!.O......[timeout]

-!!!!!!.!O..... [timeout] [CSCdi06319]

-Terminal Service

-Under certain circumstances, a reload may occur when switching between multiple TCP connections or using the state machine feature of the communications server.
-[CSCdi06884]

-cisco's implementation of IPtalk is intended to allow Unix(tm) hosts running CAP (Columbia AppleTalk Package) using the non-native AppleTalk encapsulation (ie, AppleTalk encapsulation inside IP datagrams) to communicate with an existing AppleTalk network.
-The cisco implementation of IPtalk does not currently provide for router-to-router IP encapsulation tunnels.
-[CSCdi05452] ARP requests generated on FDDI by systems which are bridging IP are sent using the common FDDI SNAP encapsulation.
-Other systems on the FDDI ring will not bridge these packets onto Ethernets which may be connected to them, and ARP table entries will therefore never be learned for systems on those Ethernets.
-The correct behavior is to use the Ethernet-over-FDDI encapsulated bridging format for ARP packets generated on FDDI by units bridging IP.
-[CSCdi05482] VINES